suits-rpg/rules/lib/rules/combat.md

 ### Order of action

-For the first round, everyone draws a card; if that card is under your skill, you act in descending order of the card value.
+For the first round, everyone draws a card; if that card is under your reflexes, you act in descending order of the card value.
 If it is not, you still act on that phase, but do not act on the first round.

 If you have a slow weapon, halve your skill for this purpose.

-Note the order of action, with overdrdraws in parentheses.
+Note the order of action, with overdraws in parentheses.

 You do not HAVE to act at the same level as your card; if there is a reason you want to delay, you can act in a phase below your skill.